Meghan Markle Spoke Honestly About Suicidal Ideation. So, Why Is She Being Accused Of Lying?

 Statements like these are damaging to anyone who deals with their own mental health issues.
 People with suicidal ideation often delay seeking treatment because they feel their problems aren't “serious enough to warrant professional help,” according to a study from the University of Michigan.
 Seeing public figures question and belittle a person who speaks out about facing these issues and trying to seek help can reinforce an already pervasive and damaging stigma.
 "Meghan Markle won’t see your comments saying you don’t believe her about her mental health struggles and that she was suicidal, but other people who are currently dealing with mental health issues will and your ignorant comments aren’t helping them," tweeted Scott Summers.

 According to the Centers for Disease Control and Prevention, suicide is the tenth leading cause of death in the United States, and has increased by 33% from 1999 to 2019.
+In Canada, approximately 11 people die by suicide every day.
 In order to continue to combat the issue, we must have open discussions about mental health and talk about how those who are dealing with depression and suicidal ideation can move forward in getting help.
 We must voice our support for those who are struggling.
 Markle did that during her conversation with Oprah on Sunday night, and we hope her message proves to be louder and more enduring than some of the criticisms she's facing today.